 • Supports CommonJS and ES6 module systems

-• Can be used in both TypeScript and JavaScript.
+• Can be used in both Typescript and Javascript.
 In TypeScript, the definition will be automatically resolved via package.json.
+(Reference)

 npm install @captaindatatech/sdk --save